MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 If the customer decides to update the quote by sending another email listing required changes, the agent assists with these changes by locating the quote and making the requested updates.
 Once the customer confirms the quote's accuracy, the agent converts it into a sales order, which is then also shared with the customer via email, following user's confirmation.

-The agent always involves designated Business Central users to review and approve all outgoing messages, before they are sent to the customers.
+The agent always involves designated Business Central users to review and approve all outgoing messages, before they're sent to the customers.

 ## How the agent processes requests

 The agent monitors a designated mailbox for incoming customer emails about item inquiries.
-When it identifies a potential request, it starts to prepare a sales quote.
+The mailbox is specified in the Sales Order Agent configuration (learn more in [Set up Sales Order Agent](sales-order-agent-setup.md)).
+When the agent identifies a potential request in an email, it starts to prepare a sales quote.
 For example, it verifies whether the customer is registered in Business Central.
 It then checks item availability, creates a sales quote, and prepares an email response to the customer that includes the quote as a PDF attachment.

 The agent ensures that a request from one customer can't be about another customer's requests.
 When the agent processes a request, it first identifies the customer in Business Central using the sender's email address (the agent searches among the registered Business Central contacts and then looks up the customer linked to that contact).
 If the customer isn't found, the agent stops processing the task and requests intervention from the user.
 If the customer is found, the agent filters out all sales quotes and orders that don't belong to the customer.
 This behavior ensures that the agent only creates and updates documents belonging to the customer that sent the email.